learn-co-curriculum/big-o-lab/README.md

 }
 ```

-Well how would you do this if we gave you a stack of credit cards.
+How would you do this if we gave you a stack of credit cards?
 Well, knowing that they are in the right order, you could take a look at the first card and the second card, if the two did not match, you would know that the first card was unique.
 Then you would go to the second card and if that did not match the third, you would no the second card was unique.
 Once you got to the second to last card, you if it did not match the subsequent card you would know that the list only consisted of unique elements.
 Thus, we only need to visit each element one time to solve for whether the sorted array is unique.
 Therefore we write the above algorithm, which is big O(n).

 3. Now what if we want to know if the sorted list of credit cards is the same as as an eight digit number we choose.
 What technique would we employ?
 What is the big O of a function we would write?
 (You do not have to write out the function.)